-Note: All signals are implemented in CMOS technology with TTL levels.
+All signals are implemented in CMOS technology with TTL levels.
 Signal names that start with a slash ("/") are active LOW.
 Inputs should never be left floating.
 The CAM architecture draws large currents during compare operations, mandating the use of good layout and bypassing techniques.
-Refer to the DC Electrical Characteristics on page 25 for more information.
+Refer to the Electrical Characteristics section for more information.